RooneyMcNibNug/OpenBSD-Config/Workstation/Why/INDEX.md

 ## Security
-Regardless of the use case, if you happen to ask someone running OpenBSD what the main reason was for chosing it in particular, the short answer is likely to be "security".
+Regardless of the use case, if you happen to ask someone running OpenBSD what the main reason was for chosing it in particular, the short answer is likely to be ["security"](https://www.openbsd.org/security.html).

-OpenBSD has some awesome mitigation applications off the bat - things like ```doas``` (a great sudo alternative), ```pledge``` and ```karl``` (further details in other sections) that not only have you situated with a practically secure setup from the start, but further allow the crafting of a safer and more customized environment through applied principals of entropy, permissions, enecryption, etc.
+OpenBSD has some awesome mitigation applications off the bat - things like ```doas``` (a great sudo alternative), ```pledge``` and ```karl``` (further details on these in other sections) that not only have you situated with a practically secure setup from the start, but further allow the crafting of a safer and more customized environment through applied principals of entropy, permissions, encryption, etc.

 ## "Libre"
 OpenBSD uses _only_ free software and components in its base system - down to the source and even binaries.
 When you're using OpenBSD you're using an OS that is fully open source and thus "free" software, and you're supporting the collaborative development of a system [free to redistribute](https://www.openbsd.org/policy.html).